steviegt6/gamebreaker/README.md

 GameBreaker is a GameMaker reverse-engineering and modding toolchain written in C# for .NET 6.

-Taking into consideration previous projects' (subjective) successes and failures, GameBreaker intends to create a powerful, efficient, fast toolchain that reverse-engineering and modding GameMaker games significantly easier.
+Taking into consideration previous projects' (subjective) successes and failures, GameBreaker intends to create a powerful, efficient, fast toolchain that makes reverse-engineering and modding GameMaker games significantly easier. **GameBreaker considers programmatic capabilities to be a first-class priority.
+GameBreaker is designed and optimized around being used as a library, not as a UI application background.
+No officially-supported UI is currently planned.**

 Currently planned is a reliable deserialization and serialization system.
 If all goes well, decompilation- and compilation-related projects will undergo experimentation.
 A free (as in free speech and free beer) desktop runner exists in an idealistic future as well.